IlKaiser/IoT1/README.md

 # Internet of Things 20/21 assignment one

-## Smart Home
+# Smart Home

-### What is the problem and why do i need IoT?
+## What is the problem and why do i need IoT?
-I would like to have an all-in-one monitor for smart home: i would like to have the light that turns on when i am in the room and turns off when i leave.
-I also want to monitor temperature and humidity in my room.
+I want to develop an all-in-one smart monitor for my home: i would like to have the light that turns on when i am in the room and turns off when i leave.
+I also want to monitor temperature and humidity in the room.

+## Sensor Chosen
 For movement detection i used an **HC-SR501 PIR** sensor that in RIOT OS send a notification every time a movement is started or ended.
 The temperature and humidity will be monitored by a **DHT11 sensor**.
 The actuator i chose are a **Relay** in combination with a **lightbulb** in order to turn the lights on in an automatic way and a simple 16x2 **LCD display** that prints the temperature and humidity every time a movement is detected.
 The sensor polling will be event driven: when the PIR sensor detects a movement the aforementioned routine starts.
 The PIR sensor is in costant polling.